BigBurritoInc/BitbucketHelper4Idea/README.md

-# BitbucketHelper4Idea
+# myBitbucket

 This plugin for Intellij IDEA allows you to see and approve pull-requests assigned to you in Bitbucket Server.
 The plugin is integrated with Git to allow checking out corresponding branches.

-To configure the plugin open Idea's Settings window, enter a base url with protocol, project and repository name (usually any pull-request’s url contains them in the following format: <base_url>/projects/<project_name>/repos/<repo_name>/pull-requests/id) and a username.
+To configure the plugin open Idea's Settings window, navigate to myBibucket section, enter the base url with protocol, project and repository name (usually any pull-request’s url contains them in the following format: <base_url>/projects/<project_name>/repos/<repo_name>/pull-requests/id) and a username.

 Then open myBibucket tab and enter your password.
 This plugin currently supports only basic authorization so it doesn’t store your password between sessions.
 If everything is fine, you will see a list of pull-requests assigned to you.
 If you don’t see any, check Idea’s event log for errors.